fdserr/clotilde/README.md

 ;; TODO: write documentation.
 ````

-Kidding, the code is well documented, and comes with tests; idiomatic Clojure ain't it?
+Kidding, the code is documented, and comes with tests; idiomatic Clojure ain't it?

 Have fun.